Core Model

 And here is the loop I am trying to build toward:

-security -> real choice -> fair competition -> shared gains -> more security
+security -> usable choice -> fair competition -> shared gains -> more security

-If you want the practical version: lower the big monthly costs, make choice real, enforce guardrails that actually bite, cut the hidden tax of complexity, and keep institutions hard to capture.
+If you want the practical version: lower the big monthly costs, make choice usable, enforce guardrails with teeth, cut the hidden tax of complexity, and keep institutions hard to capture.

 Layer 1: The point (what this is really about)